Growing Oil Palms (Palm Oil) Guide:

 Varieties / Types (Cultivars) of Oil Palms:-

 Tenera hybrid variety is mostly grown commercial type with high oil content.
-Actually this cultivar is a cross between thick-shelled Dura and shell less Pisifera.
+Actually, this cultivar is a cross between thick-shelled Dura and shell-less Pisifera.

 Climate Requirement for Growing Oil Palms:- Oil palm is a humid crop and requires evenly distributed annual rainfall of 2500 mm to 4000 mm.
-As we know even rainfall distribution is not possible, it is advised to cultivate oil palm crop under
+As we know even rainfall distribution is not possible, it is advised to cultivate oil palm crops under

 Propagation in Growing Oil Palms:- Oil Palm crop is propagated through seeds.
-You can grow the seedlings on nursery beds and can transplant in the main field.
-You can directly buy the oil palm seedlings and transport to the field for transplantation.
+You can grow the seedlings on nursery beds and can transplant them in the main field.
+You can directly buy the oil palm seedlings and transport them to the field for transplantation.

 For raising seedlings, you should collect fresh, ripe fruits and remove the reddish pulp (mesocarp).
-For better germination of seeds, maintain temperature about 40°C, ample aeration and good moisture content(is about 25%).
+For better germination of seeds, maintain temperature about 40°C, ample aeration, and good moisture content(is about 25%).
 The oil palm seedlings will be ready for transplanting in 12-15 months.

-Dig the pits of 60 cm x 60 cm x 60 cm prior to planting and fill with surrounding top soil and allow to settle the soil.
+Dig the pits of 60 cm x 60 cm x 60 cm prior to planting and fill with surrounding topsoil and allow to settle the soil.
 Rock phosphate should be applied at 200 to 225 grams pit.
 Nitrogen and potassium are usually applied 4 – 6 weeks after planting.

 Ablation in Growing Oil Palms:- Ablation is the process of removal of male and female flowers produced in the early stages of oil palm plantation.
-This process ensures the plants to gain adequate stem girth, vigour and strong root system.
+This process ensures the plants to gain adequate stem girth, vigour, and a strong root system.
 Carry out ablation immediately after the appearance of inflorescences on the palms.

 Intercultural Operations in Growing Oil Palms:- Timely intercultural operation in oil palm growing ensures quality produce and high oil yields.

 - Pruning: Pruning should be carried out to remove excess leaves of oil palm trees.
 Carry out initial pruning just before assisted pollination begins maintaining 2 fronds below the lowest developing bunch.
 Usually, oil palm trees produce 2 leaves per month.
 Avoid heavy pruning as it may impact the fruit size and yield.
-It is advised to carry out the pruning at the end of monsoon (rainy) season.
+It is advised to carry out the pruning at the end of the monsoon (rainy) season.
 You can also prune the trees during the low crop season.

 - Weed Control: Carry out the regular weeding manually or with the use of only certified and recommended herbicides.
 Glyphosate 17.5 ml/ each plant basin is recommended for effective weed control at the plant basin.
-For ground weed control, herbicide mixtures of Paraquat with Atrazine, Monuron and Diuron should be sprayed on ground, 2 times a year.
+For ground weed control, herbicide mixtures of Paraquat with Atrazine, Monuron, and Diuron should be sprayed on the ground, 2 times a year.

 - Mulching: Mulching should be done at oil palm basins in order to prevent any moisture loss and to control weeds.
 Mulching can also protect from soil erosions in sloppy areas.
 Mulching materials such as dried leaves, coconut husk can be used.

-Supplement 50 to 60 kg of well decomposed farm yard manure (FMY) like cow dung or green manure before and after planting.
+Supplement 50 to 60 kg of well decomposed farmyard manure (FMY) like cow dung or green manure before and after planting.
 The phosphorous should also be applied before planting at the rate of 125 to 150 grams/plant.
-After 7 years of planting, you should apply N:P:K every year at the rate of 450 grams of ‘N’, 450 grams of ‘P’ and 900 grams of ‘K’ along with 350 grams of Mg per plant.
+After 7 years of planting, you should apply N:P:K every year at the rate of 450 grams of ‘N’, 450 grams of ‘P’, and 900 grams of ‘K’ along with 350 grams of Mg per plant.

-Pests and Diseases in Growing Oil Palms:- Even though these trees are hardy in nature , the fruits are susceptible to certain pests and diseases.
+Pests and Diseases in Growing Oil Palms:- Even though these trees are hardy in nature, the fruits are susceptible to certain pests and diseases.

-Some of the common insect pests are bagworms, nettle caterpillars, rhinoceros beetle, bunch moth, termites and rats.
+Some of the common insect pests are bagworms, nettle caterpillars, rhinoceros beetle, bunch moth, termites, and rats.
 The diseases include Ganoderma basal stem rot and, to a lesser extent, Marasmius bunch rot.
-Select disease free seedlings and disease resistant seeds.
+Select disease-free seedlings and disease-resistant seeds.
 Use Integrated Pest Management for controlling these pests and diseases.